wahyu-wibowo/java-bootcamp/README.md

 ## **Known Issue:**
-1. Account is sent in param, not body
+1. Account is sent in param, not body (bypassable)
-2. Still need to tweak passing account variable to each screen
-3. PIN unmasked, unencrypted
+2. PIN unmasked, unencrypted
+3. Data might be not ACID
+4. Need better error handling and thrown message